CBME-FM: History

 The AM transmitter allowed CBM to be heard across most of the eastern half of North America at night, including much of Eastern Canada.
 However, it was difficult to hear in some parts of Montreal during the day.
 To solve the problem, CBM got permission to move to 88.5 FM on July 4, 1997.
 The FM transmitter went on the air in 1998, and the AM transmitter was shut down in May 1999, four months after French-language sister station CBF, which got permission to move to FM at the same time and which shared CBM's transmitter site in Brossard, shut down its own AM transmitter on 690 kHz.
 The 940 outlet is a Class A clear-channel station which is nulled slightly in the direction of Mexico City to protect the other Class A station on 940, XEQ-AM.
-There are plans to return it to service, offering French-language commercial programming.

 The call sign change to CBME-FM occurred in order to distinguish the station from sister station CBM-FM.